 When buying new equipment look out for the BEAB Mark of Safety.
 This means that it has been tested and approved by the British Electrotechnical Approvals Board.
-Some electrical appliances have been designed to be left on all the time for example most videos.
+Some electrical appliances have been designed to be left on all the time, for example most TV set-top boxes.
 If you are not sure about whether you have appliances which can be left on, check with the manufacturer or the shop where you bought them.
 All other electrical appliances should be switched off and unplugged when you are not using them.
 Never leave them on overnight.
 Use a three pin plug which conforms to the British Standard and carries the kite mark.
 Never remove a plug by pulling the flex.
 Always use the plug.

 Wiring a Plug

 Ensure all the screws holding the wires are tight because a loose screw can increase resistance or cause arcing which will overheat and may ignite the plug.